 It might be exactly the unique thing that your customers want, and even better if they don't even know that they want it until you offer it to them.

-*Here goes with my extra treat for you 😊 - my homemade foot spa recipe!
+*Here goes with my extra treat for you 😊 Free recipe link below!